DrCBrennan-Rich/Electron_Microscopy_Ptychography/README.md

 Finally, the number of iterations (typically ~ 500) can be selected.

 Object and probe amplitude and phase creation is handled by Simulation\Object.py and Simulation\Probes.py respectively.

+The scanning positions (including subpixel shifts) are produced by Simulation\Scanning.py and then are used to simulate a complete set of diffraction patterns to use in the ptychography by Simulation\Datasets.py